benbotto/node-data-mapper/README.md

 ##### Relationships

 The join examples above all show one-to-many relationships; each staff member has zero or more bonuses.
 Let's say we want to find all bonuses with their associated staff member.
-In this case each bonus has exactly one related staff member.
+In this case each bonus has exactly one related staff member, so the ```relType``` is set to ```single``` in the join meta object.

 ```js
 var query = bikeShopDC